sh-lee-prml/BigVGAN/README.md

 Thanks to [@Yeongtae](https://github.com/Yeongtae), I found that there are something wrong in the cutoff function of low-pass filter.

 There are two problems in this function.
-1. The referecne sampling rate of Cutoff is an lower frequency value between origial sampling rate and resampled sampling rate
+1. The reference sampling rate of Cutoff is an lower frequency value between origial sampling rate and resampled sampling rate
 2. I used wrong rolloff value of 0.25 --> I will change it soon (0.25 --> 0.5)

 ### torchaudio resampling with rolloff=0.25